written on Monday, November 4, 2019

 Open Source is pretty clear cut: it does not discriminate.
 If you get the source, you can do with it what you want (within the terms of the license) and no matter who you are (within the terms of the license).
 However as Open Source is defined — and also how I see it — Open Source comes with no strings attached.
 The moment we restrict what you can do with it — like not compete — it becomes something else.

 The license of choice is the BSL.
-We looked at many things and the one we can to is the idea of putting a form of natural delay into our releases and the BSL does that.
+We looked at many opens and the idea of putting a form of natural delay into our releases looked the most appealing.
+The BSL does that.
 We make sure that if time passes all we have, becomes Open Source again but until that point it's almost Open Source but with strings attached.
 This means for as long as we innovate there is some natural disadvantage for someone competing with the core product while still ensuring that our product stays around and healthy in the Open Source space.

 If enough time passes everything becomes available again under the Apache 2 license.